Xilu-CHEN/xilu-chen.github.io/_teaching/macro.md

 location: "Guangzhou, China"
 ---

 I taught this course in the spring semester from 2023 to 2024.
+My course evaluation ranked in the top 35% of the college in both 2023 and 2024.